What is Emotional Health? An Emotional Health Definition

 Emotionally healthy people feel safe and secure with their own emotions and feelings.
 They feel their feelings and emotions instead of avoiding them or trying to control them.

 To be emotionally healthy you must express your emotions in healthy, assertive ways.
 If you inhibit your emotions and feelings you cannot achieve emotional health.
+This means an emotionally healthy person is assertive.

 Emotional Wellness Definition: